 So if you don’t need the certificate, should you still take the exam?
 It all depends on your situation.
 You should probably spare yourself the trouble, but then again, why not give it a try to see where you’re at.
 Especially when your self-studying and you don’t have any other points of reference.
 Maybe you do better than you guess!

 Although by now it’s obvious I’m not a big HSK-fan and try to see HSK for what it is, I gotta admit I’ve been tempted to take the HSK 6 exam myself.
-Mainly to have a goal to focus on and test my progress since I took HSK 5, three years ago.
+Mainly to have a goal to focus on and test my progress since I took HSK 5, some years ago.
 Back then my biggest problem was reading speed.
 My reading was so slow that I couldn’t finish the questions in time.
 I’ve been working on that by reading more often and more extensively, but will it be enough to survive the HSK 6 reading part?

 You only know if you try.